Stephen Smith (abolitionist)

 Rev. Stephen Smith (1797–1873) was an African American businessman, philanthropist, preacher, real estate developer, and abolitionist.
-He had lived in Pennsylvania in the 19th-century and contributed large amounts of his wealth in the effort to abolish slavery.
-Smith had been an agent of the Underground Railroad in Philadelphia.
+He lived in Pennsylvania in the 19th century and contributed large amounts of his wealth in the effort to abolish slavery.
+Smith was an organizing leader of the Underground Railroad in Philadelphia.
 He co-founded and owned "Smith, Whipper & Co." a lumber business in Columbia, Pennsylvania; and later helped found the "Stephen Smith Home for the Aged".
+Smith founded Olive Cemetery in 1849.
+In 1904 Olive Cemetery was moved to Eden Cemetery.